TalaoDAO/oidc4vc-server/docs/source/api.rst

 OAuth 2.0 Client Credentials Flow (2-Legged)
 --------------------------------------------
 For certain endpoints we offer OAuth 2.0 application access via the Client Credentials Flow.
-Commonly referred to as "OAuth two-legged", this flow allows your application to authorize with LinkedIn's API directly - outside the context of any specific user.
+Commonly referred to as "OAuth two-legged", this flow allows your application to authorize with Talao's API directly - outside the context of any specific user.
 By default, your application will not have the ability to use client credentials flow.
 Contact us to have your application granted permission to use this flow.

 Once you have your Client ID and Client Secret values, as in the example above, you are ready to proceed.

+Scopes available :

+   - skill : to issue skill certificate
+   - experience : to issue experince certificate
+   - kbis : to issue proof of identity for companies
+   - kyc : to issue proof of identity for person
+   - identity : to create identity

 Generating an Access Token
 **************************